-Level Range of Means Description Interpretation 5 4.20-5.00 Very High This means the students are very entrepreneurial.
-4 3.40-4.19 High This means that the students are entrepreneurial.
-3 2.50-3.39 Fair This means that the students are only moderately entrepreneurial.
-2 1.80-2.59 Low This means that the students are poorly entrepreneurial.

-1 1.00-1.79 Very Low This means that the
+Level Range of Means Description Interpretation 5 4.20-5.00 Very High This means that the students demonstrate a very high level of entrepreneurial orientation.
+4 3.40-4.19 High This means that the students exhibit a high degree of entrepreneurial characteristics.
+3 2.50-3.39 Fair This means that the students are indicating a moderate level of entrepreneurial orientation.
+2 1.80-2.59 Low This means that the students show a low level of entrepreneurial inclination.
+1 1.00-1.79 Very Low This means that the students possess a very limited entrepreneurial mindset.

-students are not

-entrepreneurial.

-List 1- The Likert Scale used by researchers to analyze the data for Entrepreneurial Mindset In analyzing the data for Health-related Startup Interests, the researchers used the following Likert scale:
+In analyzing the data for Health-related Startup Interests, the researchers used the following Likert scale:

-Level Range of Means Description Interpretation 5 4.20-5.00 Very High This means that the students are greatly interested in health-related startups.
-4 3.40-4.19 High This means that the students are interested in health-related startups.
-3 2.50-3.39 Fair This means that the students are moderately interested in health-related startups but not that prominent.
-2 1.80-2.59 Low This means that the students are not likely interested in health-related startups.
+Level Range of Means Description Interpretation 5 4.20-5.00 Very High This means that the students are highly interested in health-related startups.
+4 3.40-4.19 High This means that the students show considerable interest in health-related startups.
+3 2.50-3.39 Fair This means that the students demonstrate a moderate level of interest in health-related startups, though not strongly evident.
+2 1.80-2.59 Low This means that the students show limited interest in health-related startups.
 1 1.00-1.79 Very Low This means that the students are not interested in health-related startups.